princjef/mageutil/bintool/README.md

 ## type [BinTool](<https://github.com/princjef/mageutil/blob/master/bintool/bintool.go#L33-L39>)

-BinTool represents a single binary tool/version combination with the information needed to check and/or install the tool if desired\.
+BinTool represents a single binary tool/version combination with the information needed to check and/or install the tool if desired.

-The struct provides a set of utilities for checking the existence of a valid version of the command and installing the command in a way that is scoped to the project at hand\, if desired\.
+The struct provides a set of utilities for checking the existence of a valid version of the command and installing the command in a way that is scoped to the project at hand, if desired.

 ```go
 type BinTool struct {